 - Number of unique PII or PHI records stored or maintained on the insured’s systems.

 Many carriers will offer indications with just these basic data points.
 However, a great way to determine if your business is mitigating its risk of loss (and thus potentially helping to drive its cost of risk down), is to take a full application and work through the questions.
 Those application questions can help shine a light on potential vulnerabilities, improvements needed with respect to areas of compliance (legal/regulatory) and offer insight into what underwriters may want to see in the future as a company scales.

 All risks change over time, and your coverage needs vary too.
 It is always best to work with an experienced broker who understands your business’s specific requirements.
 But if your business is hacked, it will probably cost a lot of money, and cyber insurance will certainly help you recover.

 Now that you have a better understanding of Cyber insurance, you may be wondering how all of this affects your business and where to go from here.
 If you need more help or information, you can reach out to our team of expert brokers.
-Or, if you prefer to get started on intelligent quotes, create your Embroker account today.
+Or, if you prefer to get started on intelligent quotes, create your Embroker account today and get your instant cyber liability insurance quote.